-This section the the NYS VTL is one of the most often cited on traffic tickets.
+This section of the NYS VTL is one of the most often cited in New York traffic court.
 If you are charged with one of these violations, it is recommended that you consult a traffic lawyer.
-Pleading guilty or automatically paying your citation could result in fines and points.
+Pleading guilty or automatically paying your citation for a disobeyed traffic control device could result in fines and points.
 Subsequent violations could mean additional penalties.
-While most traffic violations are minor, convictions can build upon one another and increase financial hardship.
+While most NY traffic tickets for a disobeyed traffic device are minor, convictions can build upon one another and increase financial hardship.

 FREE CASE EVALUATION